 Prominent variable costs you need to consider include: 3

 - Fuel – Trucks run on diesel—and they burn a lot of it every day they operate.
 As a result, fuel consumption will typically represent the highest variable cost for any fleet.
 In the past, fuel costs accounted for up to 25% of the operating budget with an average marginal cost of 43¢ per mile.
 As fuel prices increase, owner-operators must take hold of their fleet fuel management processes by budgeting for fuel expenses and taking proactive steps to reduce fuel consumption costs.

-- Maintenance and repair – Complex machines can’t run forever.
+- Fleet maintenance and repair – Complex machines can’t run forever.
 They need to be regularly inspected and maintained.
-On average, repair and maintenance cost approximately 17¢ for every mile driven.
+On average, repair and fleet maintenance cost approximately 17¢ for every mile driven.
 However, the cost of this category depends on your company's philosophy regarding preventative maintenance.
-If you take proper care of your vehicles and set regular wet and dry maintenance schedules, you can increase the lifetime value of each vehicle in your fleet.
+If you take proper care of your vehicles and set regular wet and dry fleet vehicle maintenance schedules, you can increase the lifetime value of each vehicle in your fleet.

 - Tolls – Depending on where you operate, your drivers may need to pay tolls to operate on certain roadways.
 Proactive route planning can help you budget for this expense, or even reduce the number of toll roads drivers use.